squinkylabs/SqHarmony/docs/arpeggiator.md

 And, remember, when length is at its default, "0", it is really something very large, like 32.

+## More about clock and gate delay

+Many modules have a "gate delay" feature.
+Often it's on by default.
+Consider this case:

+* A "synth" module will "play" a note when the gate goes high.
+* For some synths, the pitch CV is only sampled when the note starts (when the gate goes high).
+* Gate and CV with both change on the same sample at the output of the MIDI-CV module.
+* It the user patches something to modify the pitch, like the VCV Octave module, it sill add a one sample delay to the pitch CV.

+In this case the correct pitch comes in one sample after the gate.
+So a synth module like this would capture then wrong CV, and the user would need to a) realize this, and b) find a one sample delay and patch that into the gate signal to equalize the delays.

+So we (and others) build a delay into our modules to delay the gate, and avoid these issues.
+A fixed delay of 5 samples is perfect.
+Undetectable, but will cover many patching delays.

+With Arpeggiator it's a little more complicated.
+Arpeggiator does sample the input pitch when the gate goes high, but it plays notes and its output when the clock input rises.
+So there are several ways that Arpeggiator could output the "wrong" thing if there are any delays between the CV, Gate, and Clock.

+For this reason, Arpeggiator has "Gate+Clock Delay".
+What this does is delay the gate input by 5 sample, but also delays the clock input by 10 samples.
+This will tend to correct for any mismatched delays between the three signals.

+Because the is a new feature, it is off by default in Arpeggiator.
+But if anything wonky happens, turn it on.
+It may fix it and is unlikely to hurt anything.

 ## More about reset and clock

 Depending on you settings, clock and reset will interact.
 In VCV the behavior or reset has always been a source of controversy and improper operation.